Does Unemployment Affect Your Credit Score?

 Bolt down your budget

-Cut spending on wants.
-Anything that’s not a necessity is a luxury right now.
+Cut unnecessary spending.
+If your income has taken a hit, anything that’s not a necessity is a luxury.
 Find optional expenses that you can cancel or delay.
 Spend a few minutes canceling monthly subscriptions that you can live without for now.

-Increase income.
-Find ways to bring in a few bucks where you can.
-Maybe you can drive for a delivery service or a ridesharing app.
+Get a temporary job or side hustle.
+You may not be able to land your next main job immediately.
+In the meantime, try to earn a few extra bucks with a temporary side job.
+Maybe you can drive for a delivery service or a ride-sharing app.
 If you’ve had an idea brewing for Etsy or DeviantArt, now’s the time to post those photos and try to get some sales.

 Communicate with creditors